polarofficial/polar-ble-sdk/README.md

 > **Note**:  `post_install` section is required in the `Podfile`.
 CocoaPods are not yet working fluently with the XCFrameworks.
 The progress is followed by [issue 141](https://github.com/polarofficial/polar-ble-sdk/issues/141)

-# RxTest and RxBlocking make the most sense in the context of unit/integration tests
-target 'YOUR_TESTING_TARGET' do
-    pod 'RxBlocking', '6.1.0'
-    pod 'RxTest', '6.1.0'
-end

 #### Swift Package Manager
 Not supported yet.
 Reported in [issue 132](https://github.com/polarofficial/polar-ble-sdk/issues/132)